 VII.
-Budget 1 G1.B1.S1.A1 Students will be provided a in the content areas to lear after school and weekend t literacy strategies within th assist in the development of ing de \$0.00 2 G1.B1.S1.A2 Administrators and teacher opportunities through work effective techniques to inco \$2,243.00 Function Object Budget Focus Funding Source FTE 2017-18 1530 500-Materials and Supplies 6047 - Mater International Preparatory General Fund \$2,243.00 Notes: Professional Tutoring Service s 3 G1.B1.S1.A3 response.
-Students will wri solve for accuracy.
-Once th they are to use their writing follow a teacher made rubri will use a problem of the day to the problem of the day in the students have solved the journal to explain their produce on what is expected of the responses for immediate fee their journals ar problem of the c cess.
-Students v ir response.
-The lay vill \$0.00 4 G1.B1.S1.A4 The Science teachers will create a daily bell ringer written response.
+Budget 1 G1.B1.S1.A1 Students will be provided a in the content areas to lear after school and weekend t literacy strategies within th assist in the development of ing de \$0.00 2 G1.B1.S1.A2 opportunities through work Administrators and teachers will be provided professional development opportunities through workshops, PLCs, and lesson studies to acquire effective techniques to incorporate during all content area instruction.
+Function Object Budget Focus Funding Source FTE 2017-18 1530 500-Materials and Supplies 7024 - Mater Academy High Of International Studies \$1,332.18 Notes: New McDougal Litell Literatur e books.
+Class sets.
+The Mathematics teachers will use a problem of the day with a written response.
+Students will write the problem of the day in their journals and solve for accuracy.
+Once the students have solved the problem of the day they are to use their writing journal to explain their process.
 Students will follow a teacher made rubric on what is expected of their response.
+The students will read out their responses for immediate feedback.
+4 G1.B1.S1.A4 The Science teachers will create a daily bell ringer written response.
+Students will follow a teacher made rubric on what is expected of their response.
 In addition, Science teachers will integrate writing by providing students opportunities to create lab reports, annotate observations, write research, and create scientific brochures and materials.
-5 G1.B1.S1.A5 chers, Social Sciences teach to incorporate literacy strat all group instruction, etc. \$0.00 6 G1.B1.S1.A6 Teachers will provide stude that will generate review an platform to organize and pr \$0.00 7 G1.B1.S1.A7 Before and After School Tutoring will be provided for ELL students and students in the lowest 25%.
-Tutoring will reflect writing to learn strategies in the enrichment programs provided after school and Saturday tutoring sessions.
-Function Object Budget Focus Funding Source FTE 2017-18 1530 500-Materials and Supplies 6047 - Mater International Preparatory \$557.00 Total: \$2,800.00
+5 G1.B1.S1.A5 chers, Social Sciences teach to incorporate literacy strat all group instruction, etc. \$0.00 6 Administrators and teachers will be provided professional development opportunities through workshops, PLCs, and lesson studies to acquire various effective writing techniques to incorporate during instruction.
+7 Finglish Language Arts teachers will incorporate process writing strategies in the content areas in order to provide opportunities to become effective writer in different genres of evidence based, analytical writing- opinion and argumentative writing.
+Function Object Budget Focus Funding Source FTE 2017-18 1530 500-Materials and Supplies 7024 - Mater Academy High Of International Studies \$0.00 Notes: School Improvement Funds for the 2014-2015 school year will be used to offer free tutoring to our struggling students especially those students in the lowest 25% category.
+The \$100 that the SAC receives will help pay for the cost of workbooks and other resources used in the tutoring program.